AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 Vibe coders are building quality software

 The term “vibe coding” didn’t even exist until last year.
-It was coined in a Feburary 2025 talk by ML researcher Andrew Kaparthy.
-You might remember this crappy flight simulator which went viral last March:
+It was coined in a February 2025 talk by ML researcher Andrew Kaparthy.5 You might remember this crappy flight simulator which went viral last March:

 Early this year, we saw the first gigantic open source projects to be developed almost exclusively using AI agents.
-The most prominent of them is OpenClaw - an interfacing tool which anyone can install to give AI agents full access to their computer.
+The most prominent of them is OpenClaw - an interface allowing AI agents to freely interact with a PC the way a human user would.
 This might be an insane concept to begin with, but what impressed me most is that this huge, complex project was written, tested and released almost entirely by one guy - within three months.

 Peter Steinberger is an Austrian self-proclaimed “vibe coder” who entirely handed over writing code to a set of AI agents in early 2025.
 Not only has he got the most insane Github contribution graph I’ve ever seen.